Join us on Saturday, July 26, 12-5pm in Wray Crescent park.

 There really is so much for kids to see and do at the festival this year, there’s all the other stuff going on during the day, and brilliant sports and games to choose from too.
 Along with everything else on this page, your kids can look forward to:

-• Drumming workshops with Amberliegh, a community-based charity dedicated to empowering children and young people through creative arts and cultural programmes.
+- Drumming workshops with Amberliegh, a community-based charity dedicated to empowering children and young people through creative arts and cultural programmes.
+(1pm at the Tree).

 Working for our community